ITRS-Group/cordial/tools/geneos/cmd/hostcmd/README.md

 ## Adding Hosts

-Currently only SSH is supported.
+Currently only the SSH protocol is supported.

 The recommended way to ensure secure connectivity is to use and agent with SSH keys.
 If this is not available then you can also use locally stored, unprotected (as in without a passphrase) private keys and finally locally stored encrypted passwords.

 Future releases may add support for protected private keys (through the local encrypted storage of passphrases) or for Kerberos (GSS-API) authentication.
-An SSH agent will still remain the recommended method.

 Please note that any configuration in your `ssh_config` file(s) is ignored.
 Also, you must have already added the remote SSH server key to your `known_hosts` file or connections will fail with an error.